medic/cht-docs/content/en/apps/tutorials/localizing-cht.md

-**Note**: The CHV can also choose the language of their choice when they login for the first time.
+{{% alert title="Note" %}}The CHV can also choose the language of their choice when they login for the first time.
 A popup appears where they can choose their preferred language.
+{{% /alert %}}
 ### 3. Outgoing Texts

 These are the SMS notifications/replies that go to CHVs and Supervisors phones in projects that incorporate SMS workflows.

 To change the language of outgoing texts to a particular CHV/Supervisor to Swahili:

-i).
-First in the `app_settings.json`, when configuring replies, add Swahili(sw) under `locales`.
-Like so:
+First in the `app_settings.json`, when configuring replies, add Swahili(sw) under `locales`:
 ```
 "locales": [
     {